MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/embed-forms.md

 Form prefilling enables your forms to include prefilled values for known contacts.
 Prefilling makes your forms easier for contacts to use and can therefore help to increase your submission rates.
 The feature uses cookies to identify contacts who have previously submitted a form or opened a subscription center by using a personalized link sent in email.

 Because form prefilling requires the form to fetch contact values from your Dynamics 365 database, a few extra security measures are in place to help protect contacts' privacy.
 This means that contacts need to opt in for form prefilling and that you must authenticate each external domain where you'll embed the form.
 The solution only allows prefilled values to be shown to contacts whose contact record has the _allow-prefill_ flag set.
-Contacts can set or clear their allow-prefill flag themselves by using any landing page form<!--note from editor: Edit okay?-->, provided the form includes the setting.
+Contacts can set or clear their allow-prefill flag themselves by using any landing page form, provided the form includes the setting.
 Dynamics 365 Marketing users can also edit a contact record directly to edit this setting for that contact.

 To create a form with prefilling that you can embed on an external website: